 Chicken Fajitas

 Marinated chicken, sautéed peppers, and onions come together fast in a hot skillet for a hot Tex Mex dinner.
-Serve with warm tortillas, guacamole, or salsa.
+Serve with warm tortillas, guacamole and pico de gallo.

 More Money Saving Recipes

-Here are some notable recipes that taste great and don't cost too much.
+Here are a few more recipes that taste good and don't cost much:

-Boil some cabbage, steam a few potatoes, or roast a spaghetti squash for a simple, budget-friendly side.
+Boil cabbage, steam potatoes, or roast spaghetti squash for a simple side.
+If you haven't tried pasta with roasted cauliflower or baked Brussels sprouts, they're worth it.

 Leave a Reply